 City of Dublin to Hold Trick-or-Treat from 6 to 8 p.m. on Thursday, October 28, 2021

-Some neighborhoods are choosing to plan small Trick or Treat activities to maintain safety during the pandemic this year.
-Neighborhoods can schedule those on the desired time and day.
+Some neighborhoods may choose to plan small Trick-or-Treat activities to maintain safety during the COVID-19 pandemic.
+Neighborhoods can schedule those on their desired time and day.

 Halloween Safety Tips for Kids: